Encouraging Young Readers to Enjoy Their Favorite Hobby Safely

 Children who enjoy reading by themselves or having a little “me time” may enjoy having a private “cave” or tent where they can immerse themselves in classic stories.
 Cheap and cheerful ideas include creating a blanket tent in your living room and decorating it with fairy lights, soft cushions to sit on, and soft, warm throws.
 If you have a tent, you can set it up in your backyard during the day and entice children with a garden picnic.

 Children who already love reading have a big head start, since reading is a key skill for academic success.
 To foster this hobby, there are numerous strategies that parents can take.
-They can make reading a family activity, teach them how to use Safe Search, provide them with books throughout the home, and help to create personal reading spaces for independent readers.

 *Source – National Children’s Reading Habits Study.